NREL/PV_ICE/README.md

 How to Get Started
 ===================

+A training video is available from the ["2nd PV Circularity Workshop Proceedings training"](https://tiny.url/2ndPVCircTrainingPVICE)

-After you have installed PV ICE, we recommend heading over to our tutorials jupyter journals (PV ICE \ docs \ tutorials).
+Alternatively, after you have installed PV ICE, we recommend heading over to our tutorials jupyter journals (PV ICE \ docs \ tutorials).
 There you will find journals ["0 - quick start Example"](https://github.com/NREL/PV_ICE/blob/development/docs/tutorials/0%20-%20quickStart%20Example.ipynb) and ["1 - Beginner Example"](https://github.com/NREL/PV_ICE/blob/development/docs/tutorials/1%20-%20Beginner%20Example.ipynb) which can help guide you through your first simulation using the PV ICE provided crystalline silicon PV baselines.
 In journals 2-4 we walk you through modifications to the basic simulation, including modifying parameters with PV ICE functions to suit your analysis needs.

 Some Analyses Featuring/Leveraging PV ICE
 ==========================================